 Project updates Blog

 To date, we have served multiple individuals and paid bond on their behalf primarily in the Chicago and Minneapolis area, having been identified through assistance from their families as well as the Chicago Community Bond Fund.
+For a link to costs and fees of day to day items that we are encountering at jails across the country, please visit our “Prison Costs and Fees” page.

 12/21 BBO Project Updates